favinom/favinom.github.io/_pages/software.md

 Parrotc allows to set different material properties to the background and to each fracture.
 Parrotc allows for 3D simulations, two fluid-phases, and partially saturated fractures.
 Moreover, it exploits several optimization with respect to standard MOOSE apps.
+Parrotc has been developed together with [Juerg Hunziker](https://github.com/jhunziker).
 MOOSEc is not publicly available, it is stored at the [Source Code Management server](Source Code Management) of USI and SUPSI.
 If you are interested, please contact me.